Jelly-Donuts/pic2emoji/README.md

   For videos, the transparent pixels are written as black.

-- If you want to do a really long video considering using a larger emoji size, each increase in size will reduce the processing time by about half!
-For more fine grained control use a combination of different emoji sizes and scaling.
+- If you want to process a really long video, consider using a larger emoji size, since each increase in size will reduce the processing time by about half!
+For more fine grained control, use a combination of different emoji sizes and scaling.